csound-flossmanual/csound-floss/book/05-b-panning-and-spatialization.md

     aw, ax, ay, az bformenc1 aSnd, kAzim, 0

-Input arguments are the monophonic sound source _aSnd[0]_, the xy-angle _kAzim_, and the elevation angle which is set to zero.
+Input arguments are the monophonic sound source _aSnd[0]_, the xy-angle &nbsp;_kAzim_, and the elevation angle which is set to zero.
 Output signals are the spatial information in x-, y- and z- direction (_ax, ay, az_), and also an omnidirectional signal called _aw_.